 1. Organization Chart

 - The first step in setting up a successful team is to create an organizational chart that clearly outlines the hierarchy of responsibilities and leadership within the team.
 This chart should provide a visual representation of the different roles and positions available to students who are interested in joining the team.
 For instance, students can apply for positions in writing, photography, design, and even editing.
 Each of these positions will come with its own set of responsibilities and requirements, which will be clearly defined in the organizational chart.
 This will ensure that everyone on the team understands their role and can work together effectively to achieve the team’s goals.
+Use Canva’s Organization Chart Templates to get you started.

 2. Job Descriptions